Published by Sreya Madanan on 22 January 2024

 To calm concerns over employment breaks, job seekers should approach the discussion with transparency and guidance.
 Organized communication about a career pause can reassure organizations about your motivation and capabilities.

-A Career after break , also known as a career gap or employment gap, refers to extended pauses between jobs unaccounted for by another role or structured endeavour.
+A restarting career after break , also known as a career gap or employment gap, refers to extended pauses between jobs unaccounted for by another role or structured endeavour.

 Career breaks are common for reasons ranging from personal issues to professional development.
 As published in an ET report, India's average employee tenure across industries is only 2.5 years, indicating frequent job changes leading to gaps.